ParkinT/mastering_git/Course_Outline.md

 ### Section 2: Let's git Started

-Estimated Video Length: 4 mins
+Section Total Length: 5 minutes

-Setup git, verify the version installed, and learn a technique to use git anytime from anywhere
+Assuming [git is installed](http://git-scm.com/book/en/v2/Getting-Started-Installing-Git), verify the version installed and learn a technique to use git anytime from anywhere.

-List of topics that will be covered in the section:
+List of topics covered in the section:

  - Using git with Nitrous.IO
  - No installation required (online)